NohaSaeed14/Monefy-Application/TestCases.md

     * valid to user to add new way of income(pro-feature)
     * it not valid to enter new income with amount zero number
     * new income screen after entering new income transaction given toast message for successfully if user want to cancel it can click on cancel in toast message
-    * after saving income should appear in circle balance in home screen the number that add but it took long time to disappeared happening overlappinh(**BUG**)
+    * after saving income should appear in circle balance in home screen the number that add but it took long time to disappeared happening overlapping(**BUG**)
     * check income transcation display in balance history
     * should when click on "back arrow button" navigate to the home page
     * new expense screen able to user to enter amount of new expense or make some mathematical equation